odvan/today-football/README.md

 # today-football
 Swift 3.0, Xcode 8.xx

-Homeproject app for showing football results using some free demo API.
-Neither API, neither app are perfect, but I'm still working on it.
+Homeproject app for showing football results using football-data.org API.
 Perhaps it would grow into something bigger and useful.

 Results and fixtures are from top-5 football national leagues: English Premiere League, Spanish La Liga, Italian Serie A, German Bundesliga, French Ligue 1 and European Champions League.